Eljily-Mohamed/project_emb_docs/docs/SHT40_SENSOR.md

 #### Microcontroller Development Kit

-We utilize an STM32 microcontroller development kit to build and debug code for the card.
-This development kit, provided by the ENIB internal pack we use in our course ([SDK pack](https://git.enib.fr/bald/mip_install/-/tree/main/fichiers?ref_type=heads)), allows us to efficiently develop and debug firmware for the embedded system.
+We utilize an STM32 microcontroller development kit to build and debug code for our project.
+This development kit is provided by the ENIB internal pack used in our course (SDK pack), enabling efficient development and debugging of firmware for the embedded system.

 ## Software Implementation

-Before we can utilize the SHT40 sensor, it's crucial to establish communication with it using the I2C protocol and configure it with the appropriate settings.
+Before we can utilize the SHT40 sensor, it is crucial to establish communication with it using the I2C protocol and configure it with the appropriate settings.
 To achieve this, we need to implement basic functions that facilitate communication with the sensor.
 These functions serve as the foundation for all subsequent interactions with the sensor.

 ## Project Structure